 Expat Life is about Culture

 I don’t think we were ever so aware of the many different cultures worldwide, especially not that they can make such a difference in life.
-We heard about culture shocks and knew that it was about rituals different from those in the Netherlands.
+We heard about culture shocks and knew that it was about rituals different from those in your home country.

-Now that we have moved to Taiwan and have experienced such a culture shock, I can say that different cultures interest me very much.
+Now that we have lived in Taiwan and experienced such a culture shock, I can say that different cultures interest me very much.
 It is so helpful to delve into and learn more about the culture of the country you live in.
 It helps you to understand their way of life and their rituals better.

 Because our children go to an international school, they also have to deal with the different cultures of their classmates.
 We often talk with the children and discuss the different customs and rituals of people from the countries that we live together with.
 We also look up the history and the traditions that belong to the various holidays celebrated here.

 All this knowledge will undoubtedly help you and ensure that you will feel at home in your new country sooner.
 It is essential to familiarize yourself with the significant differences between your culture and the country you are going to.
 That will certainly help you communicate and arrange the important things at the beginning of your stay.